tkozzer/goal-getter/documents/design_document.md

 | `UpdateUser`| `UpdateGoal` | `UpdateReminder` |
 | `DeleteUser`| `DeleteGoal` | `DeleteReminder` |

-We will store all data in a DynamoDb tables which will include `'user'` and `'goal'`, and `'reminder`'. **Goal Getters** will also provide a web application to allow users to manager their account.
+We will store all data in a DynamoDb tables which will include `'user'` and `'goal'`, and `'reminder`'. **Goal Getter** will also provide a web application to allow users to manager their account.
 A main page will provide them with all their goals and will give them the ability to create, update, or delete any of their current goals.

 ## 6. API